 One of the most productive things your student can do with all the new found free time that college affords is to find gainful employment.
-For some students it can be a great way to keep their lives structured, while making some extra money.
+For some students, it can be a great way to keep their lives structured while making some extra money.
 For others, student work is a necessity to stay in school at all.

 Student Income and EFC

 If you have any experience with financial aid, then Expected Family Contribution (EFC) is a term you are well acquainted with.
-For the uninitiated, the EFC, at its most basic, is how much a student will have to come up with to attend college, and is the number used to determine how much need-based financial aid a student will receive via gift aid, and be eligible for via self-help aid.
+For the uninitiated, the EFC, at its most basic, is how much a student will have to come up with to attend college, and is the number used to determine how much need-based financial aid a student will receive via gift aid and be eligible for via self-help aid.
 Note that the term mentions “Family” while the explanation mentions the student alone.
 This was very deliberate!
 If the student is younger than 24 and not married, they are considered dependent upon their parents.
 This means that the parent’s income will be factored into the EFC.
-The kicker is that regardless of whether or not the parents intend to contribute (as they are under no legal obligation to do so) the student’s EFC is likely increase.
+The kicker is that regardless of whether or not the parents intend to contribute (as they are under no legal obligation to do so) the student’s EFC is likely to increase.

-On the bright side there is some protection for the income of students themselves.
+On the bright side, there is some protection for the income of students themselves.
 Student Income is protected from EFC consideration up to $6,260 while parents i.ncome is protected from $30,000 to $42,000 for married couples and $7,000 to $9,400 for single parents.
-Income received from work study plans is also protected as it is already a form of financial aid.
+Income received from work-study plans is also protected as it is already a form of financial aid.